olekaspt/SA_Assignment04/README.md

 (REPORT) Describe your SUT class, collaborator class, and SUT class method.
 What is the value of using mock for unit testing?

+3) Evaluate how much time you spent vs your estimate.

 (REPORT) Perform  Evaluation of team members Participation rubric of teammates.
 List out for your all team members how much they participated.
 This will go into your Lab report.